M0h3eN/bndf/docs/index.md

 ## Python

-BDNS Python API could be used with [Thunder](http://docs.thunder-project.org/) or directly with Spark's Python API.
+BNDF Python API could be used with [Thunder](http://docs.thunder-project.org/) or directly with Spark's Python API.

 ## R